po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 List<Employee> employees = new List<Employee>();
 ```

 We'll have to make a couple more changes in `GetEmployees()` to work with a List of employees.
-First, we're no longer adding strings to employees, we're adding `Employee` instances:
+First, we're no longer adding strings to `employees`, we're adding `Employee` instances:

 ```c#
 while (true)
 {
   Console.WriteLine("Please enter a name: (leave empty to exit): ");
   string input = Console.ReadLine();
   if (input == "")
   {
     break;
   }
   Employee currentEmployee = new Employee(input, "Smith");

-  // Add currentEmployee, not a string
+  // Add currentEmployee, not a string employees.Add(currentEmployee);

-  employees.Add(currentEmployee);
 }
 ```